STATUS: RELEASED

 Step 2 - Select appropriate ontologies

-- Prefer ontologies with persistent, dereferenceable IRIs, clear versioning and open licences (e.g. Creative Commons Attribution (CC BY), Open Data Commons Attribution License (ODC-By), Creative Commons Zero (CC0)).
+- Prefer ontologies with persistent, dereferenceable IRIs (Internationalised Resource Identifiers, globally unique web identifiers that can be resolved online to retrieve information about a concept), clear versioning and open licences (e.g. Creative Commons Attribution (CC BY), Open Data Commons Attribution License (ODC-By) and Creative Commons Zero (CC0)).

-- Before creating new mappings, check whether equivalent mappings already exist (for example, in FAIRsharing, or BioPortal mappings).
+- Before creating new mappings between model elements and ontology terms, check whether equivalent mappings already exist, for example in FAIRsharing or BioPortal mappings.
 Reusing existing mappings promotes consistency and reduces effort.

 - Document chosen sources and versions before mapping.